jump-dev/Pavito.jl/README.md

 # Pavito

 Pavito is a **mixed-integer convex programming** (MICP) solver package written in [Julia](http://julialang.org/).
 MICP problems are convex except for restrictions that some variables take binary or integer values.
-Pavito supports traditional **convex mixed-integer nonlinear programming**, which encodes nonlinearities with smooth functions and uses their derivatives.
-For **mixed-integer conic programming**, which encodes nonlinearities using a small number of predefined cones, use [Pajarito](https://github.com/JuliaOpt/Pajarito.jl).

 Pavito solves MICP problems by constructing sequential polyhedral outer-approximations of the convex feasible set, similar to [Bonmin](https://projects.coin-or.org/Bonmin).
-Pavito accesses state-of-the-art MILP solvers and continuous nonlinear programming (NLP) solvers through the MathProgBase interface.
+Pavito accesses state-of-the-art MILP solvers and continuous, derivative-based nonlinear programming (NLP) solvers through the MathProgBase interface.

+For algorithms that use a conic solver instead of an NLP solver, use [Pajarito](https://github.com/JuliaOpt/Pajarito.jl).
+Pajarito is a robust mixed-integer conic solver that can handle such established problem classes as mixed-integer second-order cone programming (MISOCP) and mixed-integer semidefinite programming (MISDP).

 ## Installation